Papal regalia and insignia: Insignia

 The coat of arms of the Holy See and that of Vatican City also use this papal emblem.
 The arms of the Holy See are blazoned: gules, two keys in saltire or and argent, interlacing in the rings or, beneath a tiara argent, crowned or.
 This means: on a red field are placed two keys, crossed as in the letter X, one gold, the other silver, bound by a gold cord placed through the rings, and, above the keys, a silver (white-coloured) tiara with gold (yellow-coloured) crowns.
 The arms of Vatican City are identical, except that the gold and silver keys are reversed and the cord is red ("gules") and interlaced at the intersection of the two keys, as illustrated in Appendix B of the Fundamental Law of Vatican City State, 7 June 1929.

 The umbraculum (Latin form for little umbrella) is a canopy or umbrella (consisting of alternating red and gold stripes, the traditional colours of the city of Rome and so, until 1808, of the papacy) whose original function was quite simply to provide shade.
 As it was traditionally a royal prerogative to walk beneath a canopy, Pope Alexander VI began using the umbraculum to symbolise the temporal powers of the papacy; it was formerly carried by a man standing behind the Pope.
 It featured in the former arms of the Papal States.
 The practice of walking with the umbraculum has been discontinued, although it continues to feature in ecclesiastical heraldry and remains the insigne of a basilica, usually displayed to the right of the main altar.
 It is sometimes carried in processions as a sign of a basilica's dignity.
-It also currently features in the coat of arms of the Camerlengo of the Holy Roman Church: because the Camerlengo administers the property of the Holy See during a sede vacante, there isn't any papal insignia when there is not a Pope in office, and the umbraculum represents the powers of Holy See, which did not cease with Pope's death, since they are entrusted to the Church itself. (see figure below).
+It also currently features in the coat of arms of the Camerlengo of the Holy Roman Church, and replaces the tiara on the Holy See's coat of arms during a sede vacante; because the Camerlengo administers the property of the Holy See when there is no pope in office, there is therefore no papal insignia, and the umbraculum represents the powers of the Holy See, which do not cease under a sede vacante, since they are entrusted to the Church itself (see figure below).